ForecastHealth/botech-protocol/README.md

 # Minimum viable model
 The Botech protocol is a JSON file with four main keys: `nodes`, `edges`, `globals` and `metadata`.
-`nodes` contain accounts which store values of commodities.
+`nodes` contain ledgers which store values of commodities in accounts.
 `nodes` also contain properties, which provide data which can be used for additional calculations.
 `edges` connect nodes, with a source node, and a target node.
 `edges` contain transaction data, about what quantity of commodities are transferred between nodes.